man-group/ArcticDB/docs/mkdocs/docs/index.md

 >>> ac = Arctic('mem://')
 ```

-TODO: For concurrent access to a local backend, LMDB connected to tmpfs is recommended.
+For concurrent access to a local backend, we recommend LMDB connected to tmpfs.

-### Usage

 #### Library Setup